DMVis/DMVis/documentation/components/point.md

 - Event type: `{ name: string, x: number, y: number }`

 Event that fires when the mouse leaves the point.
-The name attribute represents the classname of the point, the x- and y-attribute represent the given x- and y-coordinate of the point.
+The name attribute represents the class name of the point, the x- and y-attribute represent the given x- and y-coordinate of the point.

 ## mousePointClick

 - Event type: `{ name: string }`

 Event that fires when the point is clicked.
-The name attribute represents the classname of the point.
+The name attribute represents the class name of the one clicked.

 # Example usage